phoe/articles/2022-xx-xx-static-let/static-let.md

              ,@real-body))))))
 ```

-And after we bound all of our variables, that is a skeleton of what we'd like our code to look like.
+And, making use of all of the variables we've bound, that is a skeleton of what we'd like our code to look like.

 * We create an outermost `LET` which contains the initial bindings between gensyms and static binding structures,
 * We initialize all static bindings with our initforms,